 Ivanka gave the speech that preceded her father's at the RNC on July 21, telling the audience that he "values talent" and "recognizes real knowledge and skill when he finds it."
 She said, "He is colorblind and gender neutral.
 He hires the best person for the job, period."

 Trump's oldest daughter is friends with Chelsea Clinton, and Ivanka said that they remained friendly through the election.
 "Our friendship has never been about politics," she told People.
 "I don't expect it will be about politics in the future."
-(Credit: Getty Images / Mike Coppola)
+(Credit: Getty Images / Mark Makela)

-Eric Trump, 32, is Donald Trump's third child and the last child he had with Ivana Trump.
-Eric is an executive vice president at Trump Organization.
-He married CBS producer Lara Yunaska in 2013 and has no children.
+Eric Trump, 33, is Donald Trump's third child and the last child he had with Ivana Trump.
+He serves as an executive vice president at Trump Organization.

 During his RNC speech on July 20, Eric said that his dad once told Oprah he would run for president "only if it got so bad that I had no choice."Eric added, "Well, ladies and gentlemen, that day has come."

 Eric made headlines in October for two photos at separate events.
 In one, he appeared to drink lemonade from a free water cup at an In-N-Out in Las Vegas.
-In another, he posed with a woman wearing a shirt that said "Latina contra Trump" -- in other words, "Latina against Trump."(Credit: Getty Images / Larry Busacca)
+In another, he posed with a woman wearing a shirt that said "Latina contra Trump" -- in other words, "Latina against Trump."(Credit: AFP / Getty Images / Eduardo Munoz Alvarez)